Winn1337/LoopsJam/README.md

 Loop(s)
 ## Limitations
 ### Easy
-The game must have at least one non-player character (NPC) that isn't an enemy
+The game must use only two buttons for controls
 ### Medium
 The game must have multiple camera perspectives (first person, fixed, isometric etc.)
 ### Difficult